- The amount of tax you will owe depends on whether you're converting pre-tax or after-tax money and your tax bracket.

 Here are some answers to frequently asked Roth conversion questions.
 Always consult a tax advisor about your specific circumstances.

 Does time of year matter?

-- More time to pay the tax.
+Converting earlier in the year generally gives you more time to pay taxes.
 Taxes aren't due until April 15 of the following year, so you may have more than 15 months to pay the taxes on your converted balances.
 (Note: If you pay estimated taxes, you may need to make some payments sooner.)

 Can I convert money from a traditional 401(k) to a Roth IRA?

 Yes, you can, assuming you're able to take withdrawals from your 401(k), and, of course, taxes still apply.
 Read the section "Converting a 401(k) to a Roth IRA" in the Viewpoints article: Do you earn too much for a Roth IRA?

 How can I estimate my tax liability on an IRA conversion?

 Your tax liability is based on 2 things: the taxable income generated by the conversion and your applicable tax rate.

 To figure out how much of a conversion from a traditional IRA to a Roth IRA may be taxable, you'll need to know the types of contributions you made to any one of your traditional IRAs (not just the one that's being converted).
 There are 2 types of contributions.

 Deductible contributions.
 These are contributions that are deducted from your taxable income for the tax year in which the contributions were made.